otoriphoenix/cuckoo/README.md

 Tested with Confluence 9.2.4 and Outline 0.87.3

+No AI was used in the creation of this program.

+## Requirements
+- Linux
+- Installed zip command line util

 ## How to use Cuckoo
 1. Download Cuckoo from the Releases
 2. Create a file named `.env`.
 This is best done by copying `sample.env` and adjusting the values to your needs